lmns-solutions/arduino-interactive-lessons/sensors/index.md

 The ATmega328 CPU and ADC share the same clock; however, the microcontroller clock is too fast (16MHz) for the ADC, so you can control a "prescaler" to divide the CPU clock into an acceptable range (divisors are 2, 4, 8, 16, 32, 64, 128).
 By default, the Arduino library sets the prescaler to 128 (16MHz/128 = 125 KHz) in `wiring.c` (by setting a bit in a configuration register).
 Since a conversion takes 13 ADC clocks, the sample rate is about 125KHz/13 or **9600 Hz**.
 And this doesn't consider the overhead of the other code running on the microcontroller.

 Is this fast enough?
 For a vast majority of human-oriented sensing, yes!
 For example, video games target 60 fps (60Hz) refresh rates and human reaction time is ~150-250 ms (~4 Hz).
 So, 9600Hz is blazingly fast in comparison!
 For sampling sound, however, 9600Hz is on the low end.
 Recall that most digital music files have a sampling rate of 44.1 kHz—4.6 times faster than the ATmega328's 9600Hz.
 At 9600Hz, the maximum recognizable frequency in the sound wave would be 4800Hz.
-We'll investigate this further in the [Signals](../signals/index.md) portion of the class.
+We'll investigate this further in the {% include tlink.html id='signals-index' text='Signals' %} portion of the class.

 Note: It is possible to sample the ATmega328 at a faster rate but at a cost of accuracy.
 The ATmega328 datasheet warns that if the ADC input clock frequency exceeds 200kHz then not all 10 bits of conversion may be ready (perhaps just the first 8 bits or less).
 If you want to learn more about faster analog reads on the Arduino, Open Music Labs has explored the speed/quality tradeoffs of the ATmega328 ADC [here](http://www.openmusiclabs.com/learning/digital/atmega-adc/index.html) and [here](http://www.openmusiclabs.com/learning/digital/atmega-adc/in-depth/index.html).
 In addition, this [blog post ](http://yaab-arduino.blogspot.com/2015/02/fast-sampling-from-analog-input.html) talks about using the "ADC Free Running mode" with interrupts to get a 76.8 KHz sampling rate (and also links [here](https://sites.google.com/site/qeewiki/books/avr-guide/analog-input)).